libplctag/libplctag.NET/docs/libplctag.md

     Protocol = Protocol.ab_eip
 };

-// Read the value from the PLC and output to console myTag.Read();
+// Read the value from the PLC myTag.Read();
 int originalValue = myTag.GetInt32(0);
 Console.WriteLine($"Original value: {originalValue}");

-// Write a new value to the PLC, then read it back, and output to console int updatedValue = 1234;
+// Write a new value to the PLC int updatedValue = 1234;
 myTag.SetInt32(0, updatedValue);
 myTag.Write();